 What you can do about medications and difficult dementia behaviors

 - Start keeping a journal and learn to identify triggers of difficult behaviors.
 You will need to observe the person carefully.
-Your journaling will come in handy later if you start medications, as this will help you monitor for benefit and side-effects.
+Your journaling will come in handy later if you start medications, as this will help you monitor for benefits and side-effects.

 - Ask your doctor to help assess for pain and/or constipation.
 Consider a trial of scheduled acetaminophen, and see if this helps.
 (For more on acetaminophen, see How to Choose the Safest Over-the-Counter Painkiller for Older Adults.)

-- If the person is often very agitated, or very paranoid, or if otherwise the behavioral symptoms are causing significant distress to the older person or to caregivers, it’s often reasonable to try an antipsychotic.
+- If the person is often very agitated, aggressive, or paranoid, or if otherwise the behavioral symptoms are causing significant distress to the older person or to caregivers, it’s often reasonable to try an antipsychotic.